 The busy weeknight dinner solution

 This Slow Cooker Beef Barbacoa is the ultimate dinner solution because it’s so simple to prepare and enjoy in a lot of different way.
 In less than 15 minutes you can have everything loaded into the slow cooker and cooking away.
 Then, 7-8 hours later, you’ll have a big batch of the most tender and flavorful shredded beef.
 It’s perfect for stuffing into tortillas and lettuce wraps or piling atop a bed of cauliflower rice, salad greens, or grain bowls.
-This recipe makes a big batch so you’ll have plenty of leftovers for an easy reheat-and-eat meal later.
+This recipe makes a big batch so you’ll have plenty of leftovers for an easy reheat-and-eat meal later just like our other slow cooker meals.
 This is a perfect solution for when you just can’t wrap your brain around cooking dinner.

 Ingredients to make this slow cooker barbacoa Recipe

 All you need is a slow cooker, 10 ingredients, and 15 minutes of prep time to make this copycat Chipotle Barbacoa recipe that is sure to please.

 - Boneless beef chuck roast – we love chuck roast for this recipe because it results in incredibly tender and delicious shredded Barbacoa meat

 - Garlic cloves

 - Lime juice

 - Seasonings and spices – you’ll need ground cumin, dried oregano, ground cloves, ground chipotle pepper, bay leaves, fine salt, and black pepper.
 Save big and stock-up on spices and seasonings at Thrive Market!